 On November 7, 2019, the Company entered into a transaction with Workhorse Group Inc., for the purpose of obtaining certain intellectual property.
 In connection with granting this license, Workhorse Group received 10% of the outstanding Legacy Lordstown common stock and was entitled to royalties of 1% of the gross sales price of the first 200,000 vehicle sales.
 In November 2020, we pre-paid a royalty payment to Workhorse Group in the amount of \$4.75 million.
 The upfront royalty payment represents an advance on royalties due on 1% of the gross sales price of the first 200,000 vehicles sold, but only to the extent that the aggregate amount of such royalty fees exceeds the amount paid upfront.
-As of March 31, 2021 and December 31, 2020, the royalties are recorded as prepaid expenses.
+The upfront royalty payment was recorded as a prepaid expense as of December 31, 2020, but reclassified to other non-current assets as of June 30, 2021 based on our revised production timeline.
 These amounts will be amortized as a percent of each vehicle sold.

-NOTE 8 - CAPITAL STOCK AND EARNINGS PER SHARE
+NOTE 8 - CAPITAL STOCK AND LOSS PER SHARE

 Our Charter provides for 312 million authorized shares of capital stock, consisting of (i) 300 million shares of Class A common stock and (ii) 12 million shares of preferred stock each with a par value of \$0.0001.
+We had

-We had 176.6 million and 168.0 million shares of common stock issued and outstanding as of March 31, 2021 and December 31, 2020, respectively.
+176.6 million and 168.0 million shares of common stock issued and outstanding as of June 30, 2021 and December 31, 2020, respectively.

 FASB ASC Topic 260, Earnings Per Share, requires the presentation of basic and diluted earnings per share (EPS).
 Basic EPS is calculated based on the weighted average number of shares outstanding during the period.
 Dilutive EPS is calculated to include any dilutive effect of our share equivalents.
-For the three months ended March 31, 2021, our share equivalent included 4.5 million options,1.6 million BGL Warrants, and 2.3 million Private Warrants outstanding.
-None of the stock options or warrants were included in the calculation of diluted EPS because we recorded a net loss for the quarters ended March 31, 2021 and March 31, 2020 as including these instruments would be anti-dilutive.
+For the three months ended June 30, 2021, our share equivalent included 3.8 million options,1.6 million BGL Warrants, and 2.3 million Private Warrants outstanding.
+None of the stock options or warrants were included in the calculation of diluted EPS because we recorded a net loss for the three and six months ended June 30, 2021 and June 30, 2020 as including these instruments would be anti-dilutive.